An Empirical Study on Challenges for LLM Application Developers: RQ3: Challenge Taxonomy Construction

 \subsection{Non-functional Properties}

-The importance of non-functional properties cannot be ignored by OpenAI developers.
-These properties include aspects such as API call costs, rate limitation, and data security.
+The importance of non-functional properties cannot be ignored by LLM developers and is closely intertwined with LLM development.
+These properties include aspects such as API call costs, rate limitations, and data security and privacy, which significantly influence the efficiency and usability of LLM-based applications.
+Developers frequently face challenges such as managing API call costs by optimizing token usage, understanding and working within rate limitations, ensuring compliance with regulatory requirements, handling token limitations for large-scale datasets, and safeguarding data security and privacy during API usage.
 In our taxonomy, 15.4\% of the challenges belong to this category.
 The detailed subcategories are discussed as follows.

-\textbf{Cost (D.1).} Challenges in this category are related to API call costs.
+\textbf{Cost (D.1).} Challenges in this subcategory are related to API call costs.
 In the context of OpenAI development, costs are determined by the number of tokens utilized in each API call, particularly for generated content.
 Developers express concerns regarding the calculation of token usage and the cost\footnote{\url{https://community.openai.com/t/496993}}.
 They seek strategies to reduce costs by minimizing token consumption\footnote{\url{https://community.openai.com/t/525033}}.
 Responses to these challenges typically involve providing documentation-related information or offering strategies that consider factors such as the chosen model, input content length, and response content length.
-This category constitutes 3.6\% of all challenges.
+This subcategory constitutes 3.6\% of all challenges.

 \textbf{Rate Limitation (D.2).} Rate limitation is typically implemented to safeguard the stability and reliability of OpenAI services, preventing service interruptions or performance degradation due to excessive API usage.
 Developers need to understand the rate-limiting rules of the API, including the maximum number of calls per second, per minute, or per hour for different versions of the API, and how to manage call frequency in a sensible way to avoid triggering rate limits and causing service interruptions or exceptions.
 For example, developers encounter \emph{RateLimitError} when calling gpt-3.5-turbo-0301\footnote{\url{https://community.openai.com/t/566696}}.
 Additionally, developers inquire whether rate limits are shared among different APIs\footnote{\url{https://community.openai.com/t/360331}}.
 Furthermore, as shown in Fig.~\ref{Fig:post9}, developers ask about methods to alleviate or increase the API rate limits\footnote{\url{https://community.openai.com/t/248374}}.
 These types of questions account for 3.2\% of the total challenges.